Abiola010/Business-Optimization-With-Microsoft-Power-Platform/README.md

 ---
 ### 🔍 Business Justification – Why Power Platform?

-Abiola and Co. company want to understand why Power Platform is the best solution for this business problem.
+The company wants to understand why Power Platform is the best solution for this business problem.

-Check out my [Sales Pitch for Microsoft Power Platform](./SalesPitch.md), where I break down:
+Check out my [Sales Pitch for Microsoft Power Platform](./Sales Pitch.md), where I break down:

 - The current challenges faced by the company
 - How Power Platform addresses each pain point